 You can determine the internal time server to act as local time server for your network.
-If you have a time server available, you should not activate this function.

-Click on Yes/No to determine the internal time server to act/not to act as local time server.
+- ▶ Click on Yes/No to determine the internal time server to act/not to act as local time server. - ▶ Click on Set to save the settings on this page.

-Date and time are synchronised system-wide on all base stations and handsets.
-It can take up to one hour until the manually changed time is visible on every handset.
+Date and time are synchronised system-wide on all base stations and handsets. it can take up to one hour until the manually changed time is visible on every handset.